Financial Aid and Scholarships

 To be eligible to receive State Student Aid, you must meet the following:

-• Be Undocumented
+• Be an undocumented immigrant

 • Have a valid or expired DACA